What is medical tattooing?

 How long does the hair camouflage treatment last and how long of the effects?

-The treatments can take between 2 to 5 hours at a time but don’t worry I do allow toilet breaks.
-Most people will need multiple sessions to achieve the desired result, something which we’ll discuss in consultation.
+The treatments can take between 2 to 5 hours at a time and most people will need multiple sessions to achieve the desired result, something which we’ll discuss in consultation.
 Annual retouches are usually necessary to maintain the best results, but again this would be a personal choice.

 How do you pick the correct colour of areola for each patient?

-With my experience of how the coloured pigmentation heals to the skin, will often help me predict the perfect colour for the client.
+With my experience of how the coloured pigmentation heals to the skin, I can predict the perfect colour for the client.
 During the consultation, I also like to have an extensive chat and find it vital to take into account aspects like hair colour and skin tone.

 Have any of your patients complained about pain when having a 3D nipple?